giancosta86/EighthBridge/README.md

 * **GraphComponent**: the trait shared by vertexes, links and bindings - it provides a unique UUID to identify each component

+* **DirectedGraph**: trait providing utility functions for graphs based on **ArcBinding**

-* **VisualGraph**: the most important *Graph* subtrait, which is widely employed both in the rendering subsystem and in other projects - such as [GraphsJ](https://github.com/giancosta86/GraphsJ): its vertexes and links inherit from **VisualVertex** and **VisualLink**.
+* **VisualGraph**: the most important *DirectedGraph* subtrait, which is widely employed both in the rendering subsystem and in other projects - such as [GraphsJ](https://github.com/giancosta86/GraphsJ): its vertexes and links inherit from **VisualVertex** and **VisualLink**.
 Bindings for a visual graph are always **ArcBinding**'s - because when you draw a graph you implicitly work with arcs; however, it can easily be interpreted as an undirected graph, as shown in [Prim's Shortest Spanning Tree implementation](https://github.com/giancosta86/GraphsJ-scenarios).

 * **GraphCanvas**: the core ScalaFX component for interactive rendering.
 On construction, it requires a **GraphCanvasController** - telling how to draw graph components as JavaFX nodes and how to handle user interactions - as well as an initial *VisualGraph*, which gets replaced by new instances as the controller provides them in response to the user.